ez0130/ez0130/README.md

 •	Designed, built, and maintained data pipelines and ETL processes

-•	Developed and maintain data warehouse and data lake solutions

 •	Using BigQuery connector and PostgreSQL in python, built data pipelines and ETL Processes

 •	Monitored and troubleshoot data pipelines and systems